namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 American tech companies.
 Because I was already taking a whole semester off and had some time left after Google, I accepted an offer for another internship from Bloomberg, also in London.
-At the end of my internship at Bloomberg I started interviewing for internships for the next summer of 2017 and got an offer from Facebook.
-Facebook's schedule wasn't any better than Google's, so I pleaded to my university advisor to give me another sabbatical semester.
-Just one more, that's it.
+At the end of my internship at Bloomberg I started interviewing for internships for the next summer (2017) and got an offer from Facebook.
+Facebook's schedule was not a lot better than Google's, so I pleaded my university advisor to give me another semester off.
+"Just one more, that's it."
 Famous last words.
 In between Bloomberg and Facebook I joined a small startup doing machine learning research and engaged in an unforgettable month-long hackathon.
-And then there we were.
-July 2017, fourth consecutive internship, two semesters down at TU Munich.
-I really was planning to go back to Munich after Facebook, until that fateful conversation I recollected above.
+Finally, there we were: July 2017, fourth consecutive internship, two semesters down at TU Munich.
+I really *was* planning to go back to Munich after Facebook, until that fateful conversation I recollected above.

 I had to think about this decision of course.
 I needed to meditate on it and